-Last week, Union Craft Brewing announced that it would be expanding in 2018 with a new brewery, taproom, and adjoining makerspace in a 138,000-square-foot warehouse in Medfield off of I-83.
+Union Craft Brewing has announced that it will be expanding in 2018 with a new brewery, taproom, and adjoining makerspace in a 138,000-square-foot warehouse in Medfield off of I-83.
 And the first tenant to sign on to join the communal workspace certainly puts into perspective just how big the new digs really are.

 Union Collective—the brewery’s adjacent marketplace allotted to house eight additional makers, nonprofits, and small businesses to produce and sell their goods on site—will be home to a new 20,000-square-foot Earth Treks climbing gym.